dee-me-tree-or-love/reading-list/README.md

 > Disclaimer: it's a work in progress, but do stay tuned ;)

-## Usage

-> Disclaimer: a more convenient way will be provided in the future :ok_hand:

-### Getting started
+## Getting started

-For now the only way is to clone the repository.
+For the time being the only way is to clone the repository.

 ### Basic usage